Pelham Gardens

 Watch Out For

-• !
-Canes tip-layer readily — any stem touching the ground will root and spread; peg them up or check regularly
+any stem touching the ground will root and spread; peg them up or check regularly and remove unwanted rooted tips

-• !
-Mould spreads quickly in wet weather — pick ripe fruit regularly rather than leaving it to accumulate
+pick ripe fruit regularly rather than letting it accumulate on the canes

 What You'll Need